solo-io/gloo/docs/content/guides/observability/prometheus/metrics.md

 The other method is to manually set the `START_STATS_SERVER=1` in the pod.

-### Monitoring Gloo with Prometheus
+### Monitoring Gloo Edge with Prometheus

 Prometheus has great support for monitoring kubernetes pods.
 Docs for that can be found [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config).
 If the stats are enabled through the Helm chart than the Prometheus annotations are automatically added to the pod spec.
 And those Prometheus stats are available from the admin page in our pods.

-For example, assuming you installed Gloo as previously using Helm, and enabled stats for discovery, you could then `kubectl port-forward <pod> 9091:9091` those pods (or deployments/services selecting those pods) to access their admin page as follows.
+For example, assuming you installed Gloo Edge as previously using Helm, and enabled stats for discovery, you could then `kubectl port-forward <pod> 9091:9091` those pods (or deployments/services selecting those pods) to access their admin page as follows.